 Equifax said cybercriminals gained access to its network by exploiting a website vulnerability, making off with the personal information for 143 million U.S. consumers ( nearly half the country’s population).
 That information included names, addresses, social security numbers, birth dates, and in some cases driver’s license numbers.

 Additionally, criminals walked away with credit card details for 209,000 consumers, and personally identifying information related to credit disputes for an additional 182,000 consumers.

 This kind of stolen information is bought and sold by criminals on the black market, and via something called the Dark Web.

 Numerous other companies in recent years have suffered big hack attacks resulting in the loss of important customer data.
-Two such attacks include Yahoo, where names and email addresses for 1.5 billion customers were stolen in 2016, and JPMorgan Chase which lost names and log-ins for about 80 million accounts in 2014.
+Two such attacks include Yahoo, where names and email addresses for 3 billion customers were stolen in two separate attacks staring in 2013, and JPMorgan Chase which lost names and log-ins for about 80 million accounts in 2014.
 The Equifax hack attack, however, is the most significant such breach in terms of potential damage to consumers, financial experts said.